awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 **To add a package to Amazon S3 \(AWS CLI\)**

-1. To use the AWS CLI to create a package, run the following command, replacing *package\-name* with the name of your package and *S3\-bucket\-URL\-to\-manifest\-file* with the URL of the JSON manifest that you copied in [Step 3: Upload the package and manifest to an S3 bucket](#packages-upload-s3)\. *S3\-bucket\-URL\-of\-package* is the URL of the S3 bucket where the entire package is stored\.
+1. To use the AWS CLI to create a package, run the following command, replacing *package\-name* with the name of your package and *path\-to\-manifest\-file* with the file path for your JSON manifest file\. *S3\-bucket\-URL\-of\-package* is the URL of the S3 bucket where the entire package is stored\.
 When you run the create\-document command in Distributor, you specify the `Package` value for `--document-type`\.

-   If you did not add your manifest file to the S3 bucket, the `--content` parameter value is the entire content of the JSON manifest file, in quotations\.
+   If you did not add your manifest file to the S3 bucket, the `--content` parameter value is the file path to the JSON manifest file\.

    ```
-   aws ssm create-document --name "package-name" --content "S3-bucket-URL-to-manifest-file" --attachments Key="SourceUrl",Values="S3-bucket-URL-of-package" --version-name version-value-from-manifest --document-type Package
+   aws ssm create-document \
+       --name "package-name" \
+       --content file://path-to-manifest-file \
+       --attachments Key="SourceUrl",Values="S3-bucket-URL-of-package" \
+       --version-name version-value-from-manifest \
+       --document-type Package
    ```

    The following is an example\.

    ```
-   aws ssm create-document --name ExamplePackage --content "https://s3.amazonaws.com/mybucket/ExamplePackage/manifest.json" --attachments Key="SourceUrl",Values="https://s3.amazonaws.com/mybucket/ExamplePackage" --version-name 1.0.1 --document-type Package
+   aws ssm create-document \
+       --name "ExamplePackage" \
+       --content file://path-to-manifest-file \
+       --attachments Key="SourceUrl",Values="https://s3.amazonaws.com/mybucket/ExamplePackage" \
+       --version-name 1.0.1 \
+       --document-type Package
    ```

 1. Verify that your package was added and show the package manifest by running the following command, replacing *package\-name* with the name of your package\.
 To get a specific version of the document \(not the same as the version of a package\), you can add the `--document-version` parameter\.

    ```
-   aws ssm get-document --name "package-name"
+   aws ssm get-document \
+       --name "package-name"
    ```

 For information about other options you can use with the create\-document command, see [https://docs.aws.amazon.com/cli/latest/reference/ssm/create-document.html](https://docs.aws.amazon.com/cli/latest/reference/ssm/create-document.html) in the AWS Systems Manager section of the *AWS CLI Command Reference*\.
 For information about other options you can use with the get\-document command, see [https://docs.aws.amazon.com/cli/latest/reference/ssm/get-document.html](https://docs.aws.amazon.com/cli/latest/reference/ssm/get-document.html)\.